The Pillow Book: Background

 The Heian period was essential to the aristocratic people.
 Poetry and vibrant art were a big part in the imperial court, of which Shōnagon was a part.
 The people in the imperial court were expected to be well educated in writing.
 Literature was seen as a "key part in social interaction."
 One's writing skills could make or break their reputation.
 For example, Shōnagon mentions in The Pillow Book how a courtier asked her for advice for writing a poem and she had to turn him away because of his poor writing skills.
 During the Heian period, women had a role in society, especially those women who were considered to be upper-class.
 Female authors in Japan during this time were more popular since they wrote in Japanese, which was considered the "people's language," and the male authors wrote in Chinese since that was considered to be of higher status.
-With regards to female author's works being more popular to the common people, it is safe to assume that their works were influential to the society.
+Since female authors' works were more popular with the common people, it is safe to assume that their works influenced society.

-Despite women in the Heian period still being below men in social importance, the writers studied today for their creativity and wordplay wrote in hiragana.
-Males tended to use kanji exclusively due to demonstrate their command of a writing system borrowed from their neighbour, China.
+Despite women in the Heian period still being less socially important than men, the writers studied today for their creativity and wordplay wrote in hiragana.
+Males tended to use kanji exclusively in order to demonstrate their command of a writing system borrowed from their neighbour, China.
 The newer, exclusively Japanese hiragana was used by women.
 It used characters for syllables allowing more freedom to express inner thoughts than the logographic kanji.
-With women during the Heian period being hidden from the public sector, it left the upper-class, higher educated women vast amounts of time to write.
-This removal from the public sector also kept women away from the political turmoil displayed amongst men.
-Hiragana allowed women to convey their thoughts and feelings regarding their lives in and about Japan in a language all their own.
-Extensive schooling was not necessary in order to describe every feeling onto paper and the syllabic hiragana could note inflections heard in speech, unlike kanji.
-Educated women, like Shōnagon, did occasionally include kanji within their work.
+Since women were excluded from public life during the Heian period, upper-class, better-educated women had vast amounts of time to write.
+This removal from the public sector also sheltered women from political turmoil.
+Hiragana allowed women to convey their thoughts and feelings regarding their lives in a language all their own.
+Extensive schooling was not necessary in order to describe every feeling on paper; and the syllabic hiragana could note inflections heard in speech, unlike kanji.
+Educated women, like Shōnagon, did occasionally use kanji.
 Due to it being considered male writing, for a woman to properly use and understand it demonstrated her years of study.
 It was a way for Shōnagon to show her intelligence simply through her way of writing.